superp00t/jflx/README.md

 # download code
 git clone https://github.com/superp00t/jflx.git
-# go into josh flicks directory
+# go into jflx directory
 cd jflx
 # now you should create your server.conf in this directory